 What Is Roundup?

-Professional workers who are constantly exposed to this substance, such as gardeners, farmers or even just park employees and landscapers, never knew they had to protect themselves from breathing it while they did their jobs.
+Professional workers who are constantly exposed to this chemical, such as farmers, park employees, and gardeners have been never warned about this risk, and never knew they had to wear protection to avoid breathing it.

 Roundup litigations filed in court

-Several law firms across the United States started filing Roundup lawsuits on behalf of plaintiffs who want to hold Monsanto responsible for the harmful side effects of the controversial herbicide.
-Attorneys allege that thousands of people may have developed non-Hodgkin lymphoma and other types of cancer after glyphosate exposure.
+Many U.S. attorneys started filing Roundup litigations on behalf of plaintiffs who want to hold Monsanto responsible for the dangerous side effects of the controversial weed killer.
+Lawyers argue that countless people may have been diagnosed with cancer after being exposed to glyphosate.

 Roundup and Monsanto’s Cover-Up